Gaslighting — An Emotional Abuse to Burn Your Sanity

 • “You are too sensitive/you are overreacting”

-A gaslighter is a constant liar.
-Gaslighters lie, lie and lie.
-Lie and deny these are the biggest weapons of gaslighters.
-They set up abusive pattern using them.
+The gaslighter begins by spreading falsehoods, exaggerating events, or outright lying to the victim.
+These lies can be subtle, with the manipulator insisting that a victim’s memory or perception of events is incorrect.
+Lie and exaggeration are the biggest weapons of gaslighters.
+Gaslighters lie constantantly and exxaggerate the situations repeatedly.
+They set up abusive pattern using these tactics.
 The target/victim begins to question everything and become uncertain of the simplest matters.
 This self doubt and confusion in victim’s mind is what all gaslighters want.
 The constant self doubt and confusion that the abuser has instilled leads the victim to become desperate for clarity.
 In most of the cases the victim tries to seek clarity from abuser only.
 It becomes cycle and victim become more vulnerable.

 Projection